InversionSpaces/KEEP/proposals/refinement-classes.md

 ## Integer Intervals Analysis

-The plugin performs integer interval analysis on control flow graphs containing refinement class constructor call.
+The plugin performs integer interval analysis on control flow graph containing refinement class constructor call.
-It tries to gather information from context: `if`, `when` and `while` expressions, also from other refinement classes.
+It tries to gather information from context: from `if`, `when` and `while` conditions, also from other refinement classes.
-For research purposes, it issues a warning in all cases: constructor call is totally correct, totally incorrect, or it failed to deduce complete correctness.
+For research purposes, it issues a warning in all cases: constructor call is correct, incorrect, or it failed to deduce correctness.
 For example:

 ```kotlin